ManOAction/SpotifyCustomCrossfade/README.md

 ## Roadmap and Goals

-Host on Elastic Beanstalk or other PaaS rather than Lightsail.

-Clean away CRUD portions (different branch?)

 Multiple Playlists

 Threaded or some version that doesn't use sleep()

+Bring Back CRUD to store user playlists (maybe loaded by csv)

+# Done in recency
+2/15 - Clean away CRUD portions (different branch?)
+2/15 - Host on Elastic Beanstalk or other PaaS rather than Lightsail.

 ## Diary and Misc Notes